kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 6. In the **Contact support** pane that appears, do NOT enter any information; instead, just review the information that you would enter to complete this request in a real-world situation.
 You could also attach any necessary documents before selecting **Contact me** at the bottom of the page.   <br/>

-	‎**IMPORTANT: Do NOT complete this form in your lab environment.** If you enter this request with the **Phone** option selected, you will receive a call from a Microsoft 365 support representative.
+	**IMPORTANT: Do NOT complete this form in your lab environment.** If you enter this request with the **Phone** option selected, you will receive a call from a Microsoft 365 support representative.
 We do not want to bother Microsoft Support specialists with calls from students in a training class.

 7. Select the **X** in the upper right-hand corner of the page to close the **Contact support** window.